-Transition to an existing exposure situation
+11 Transition to an existing exposure situation

-- 5 3.20 In addition to the general prerequisites (see paras 3.6-3.18), the following prerequisites - 6 should be met in order to be able to declare the termination of an emergency exposure situation and to - 7 move to an existing exposure situation: - 8 Justified and optimized actions have been taken to reach the national generic criteria established - 9 to enable transitioning to an existing exposure situation, taking into account the criteria given in - Appendix II of GSR Part 7 [2] and it has been verified that the assessed residual doses22 approach - the lower band of the reference level for an emergency exposure situation (see paras 4.53-4.70). - 12 Areas have been delineated which may not be inhabited and where it is not feasible to carry out - social and economic activity.
-This delineation relates to areas which, earlier in the emergency - 14 response, were subject to evacuation and/or relocation, and/or where specific restrictions were - imposed that continue to be implemented following the termination. - 16 For these delineated areas, administrative and other provisions have been established to monitor - compliance with the restrictions imposed. - 18 A strategy for the restoration of infrastructure, workplaces and public services necessary to - support normal living conditions in the affected areas (e.g. public transportation, shops and - 20 markets, schools, kindergartens, health care facilities, police and firefighting services, etc.), has - been developed. - 22 A mechanism and the means for continued communication and consultation with all interested - parties, including local communities, have been put in place. - 24 Any change or transfer of authority and responsibilities from the emergency response - organization to organizations responsible for the long term recovery operations has been - completed. - 27 The sharing of any information and data gathered during the emergency exposure situation that - are relevant for the long term planning has been organized among the relevant organizations and - authorities. - 30 A long term monitoring strategy has been developed in relation to residual contamination. - 31 A programme for long term medical follow-up for the registered individuals (see para.
-3.15) has - 32 been developed. - 33 A strategy for mental health and psychosocial support of the affected population in relation to - psychosocial health consequences has been developed.
+3.20 In addition to the general prerequisites (see paras 3.6-3.18), the following prerequisites should be met in order to be able to declare the termination end of an emergency exposure situation and to move to an existing exposure situation:

+- Justified and optimized actions have been taken to reach the national generic criteria established to enable transitioning to an existing exposure situation, taking into account the criteria given in Appendix II of GSR Part 7 [2] and it has been verified that the assessed residual doses24 approach the lower band of the reference level for an emergency exposure situation (see paras 4.53-4.70). - Areas have been delineated which may not be inhabited and where it is not feasible to carry out social and economic activity.
+This delineation relates to areas which, earlier in the emergency response, were subject to evacuation and/or relocation, and/or where specific restrictions were imposed that continue to be implemented following the termination. - For these delineated areas, administrative and other provisions have been established to monitor compliance with the restrictions imposed. - A strategy for the restoration of infrastructure, workplaces and public services necessary to support normal living conditions in the affected areas (e.g. public transportation, shops and markets, schools, kindergartens, health care facilities, police and firefighting services, etc.), has been developed. - A mechanism and the means for continued communication and consultation with all interested parties, including local communities, have been put in place. - Any change or transfer of authority and responsibilities from the emergency response organization to organizations responsible for the long term recovery operations has been completed.